UCR-Robotics/ee144/docs/lab2.rst

 --------

 In this lab, we are going to learn how to write a Python script to control the robot.
-You will be exposed to basic ROS concepts, including ROS node, ROS topic and ROS publisher.
+You will be exposed to basic ROS concepts, including ROS Node, ROS Topic and ROS Publisher.
 Tutorials and supplementary reading materials will be provided.

 Specifically, the task is to make the robot move in a square shape using open-loop control (i.e. sending commands only; no feedback).
 The waypoints to visit are [4, 0], [4, 4], [0, 4] and [0, 0].
-In other words, the robot should move forward 4 meters, turn left 90 degrees, move forward again 4 meters, and so on, until go back to the origin.
+In other words, the robot should move forward 4 meters, turn left 90 degrees, move forward again 4 meters, and so on, until going back to the origin.
 Note that the robot is supposed to stop at the origin after completing this square movement, and the Python script should exit gracefully.